 Review your answers To modify responses click on the “pencil & eraser” image

 Working in Canada Your personal checklist Record your personal reference code; scroll to bottom of page for the link to the application form IMM5710 and list of required supporting documents

 What if my study permit expires during my work placement?

 I have to do an internship, work or field placement; do I still need a co-op permit?

-YES!
-The conditions allowing you to work off-campus are not interchangeable with the requirement to fulfill a work opportunity related to your studies.
-It is mandatory that you apply and wait until you receive your co-op work permit before you start your work placement.
-The co-op work permit is still required regardless of whether it is an unpaid or paid placement.
+Yes.
+The conditions allowing you to work off-campus attached to a study permit are NOT interchangeable with the requirement to fulfill a work placement related to your studies.
+It is mandatory that you apply and wait until you receive your co-op work before starting your placement/internship.

 Can I work off-campus if I have a co-op work permit?